dd1github/How_DA_Works/README.md

 The change in model weights for the image datasets can be calculated with cifar_wt_diff.py, places_wt_diff.py, and inat_wt_diff.py for CIFAR-10, Places, and INaturalist, respectively.
 Pre-trained models are available through the data link.

+The overlap in top-K features in logistic regression models trained with DA vs. a base, imbalanced model can be calculated and printed with topk_LG.py.

-Data and pre-trained models are available at XX.
+Data and pre-trained models are available at https://drive.google.com/file/d/1M9xgweB3IcPh1k2WlRYhJtURsc5YOtDg/view?usp=share_link.